djangofullstack/streamsmart/README.md

 <h1></h1>
 <h1>StreamSmart PodCast AI Key Features include</h1>
 This project is a fullstack Software-as-a-Service app with AI-powered features like text-to-multiple-voices functionality and AI-generated images with Next.js for the frontend.
- Key features include in this project are:<br/>
+ Key features include in this project are:
 •	AI-Powered Voice Generation: Create natural-sounding podcast episodes using a variety of AI-generated voices or clone your own voice for consistency.<br/>
 •	Automated Scripting: Generate engaging podcast scripts based on your topics and outlines, ensuring rich and informative content.<br/>
 •	Image Generation: create relevant images and visuals to complement your podcast episodes.<br/>